For the Love of Reading: Why Reading Every Day is So Important

 If you have students who don’t have access to many books at home, there are ways you can help.
 Speak to the school librarian about allowing these students to check out an additional book or two each week.
-Let students choose a book from your classroom library that they can borrow for the weekend or over extended holidays.
+Let students choose a book from your classroom library that they can borrow for the weekend or during extended holiday breaks.
 Implement a school-wide book swap where students can donate books they have outgrown to children in lower grades.
-Also keep tabs on your local libraries.
+Also, keep tabs on your local libraries.
 Many hold annual book sales where used books are sold for as little as a dollar.

-Whether it’s number of books or number of pages read, set up a reading challenge for your class.
-Nothing can motivate reluctant readers better than competition with a fun reward at the end.
+Whether it’s a number of books or a number of pages read, set up a reading challenge for your class.
+Nothing can motivate reluctant readers better than a competition with a fun reward at the end.

 Drop Everything And Read